 Browse the trainer’s website and any other marketing materials.
 Does everything look and sound professional?
 Do the messages appeal to you?
 If so, set up a phone call or in-person meeting.
 Can the trainer answer your questions about training, behavior, and methods knowledgeably and clearly?
-Is she (or he) patient and thorough in her replies?
-Do you feel comfortable with her?
-Does she have experience working with the problems you need help with?
-Can she provide references from clients?
+Are they patient and thorough in their replies?
+Do you feel comfortable with them?
+Do they have experience working with the problems you need help with?
+Can they provide references from clients?

 Step 3: Beware of red flags